Indiana Jones and the Last Crusade: Visual effects

-Matte paintings of the Austrian castle and the Berlin airport were based on real buildings; the Austrian castle "Schloss Brunwald" is Bürresheim Castle near Mayen in Rhineland-Palatinate, Germany, that was made to look larger.
+Matte paintings of the Austrian castle and the Berlin airport were based on real buildings; the Austrian castle "Schloss Brunwald" is Bürresheim Castle near Mayen in Rhineland-Palatinate, West Germany, that was made to look larger.
 Rain was created by filming granulated Borax soap against black at high speed.
 It was only lightly double exposed into the shots so it would not resemble snow.
 The lightning was animated.
 The Administration Building at San Francisco's Treasure Island was used as the exterior of Berlin Tempelhof Airport.
 The structure already had period-appropriate art deco architecture, as it had been constructed in 1938 for planned use as an airport terminal.
 ILM added a control tower, Nazi banners, vintage automobiles and a sign stating "Berlin Flughafen".
 The establishing shot of the Hatayan city at dusk was created by filming silhouetted cutouts that were backlit and obscured by smoke.
 Matte paintings were used for the sky and to give the appearance of fill light in the shadows and rim light on the edges of the buildings.